Altinn/altinn-studio-docs/content/events/subscribingtoevents/get-started/api-access/_index.en.md

 ---

 Clients accessing the APIs related to subscribing to events must have a valid Altinn access token (JWT-token).
 This token is provided upon authenticated through Maskinporten or ID-porten.

-{{% notice info %}}
-When subscribing to events published by a non Altinn App resource, the scope `altinn:events.subscribe` is required.
+When interacting with events for non-Altinn App resources the scope __altinn:events.subscribe__ is required.
-{{% /notice %}}

 ### Authenticating a REST client